The Stourhead Cabinet Room Pole Screens

 Thomas Chippendale II (1749 -1822)

-One of a pair of ebony banded and line inlaid satinwood pole screens, by Thomas Chippendale II (1749-1822) London 1802.
+A pair of ebony banded and line inlaid satinwood pole screens, by Thomas Chippendale II (1749-1822) London 1802.
 Commissioned for the Cabinet Room at Stourhead by Sir Richard Colt Hoare.
 With a rectangular framed panel, now with a red stripped damask inset held on a turned column with ebony finial and raised on a square section vase shaped column and three step square plinth, turned ball feet.

 Chippendale's account dated September 20th 1802 ' 2 Sattin wood pole Screens with square bottoms and Ebony Mouldings, carved vases and square Mounts cover'd with blue sattin £11-11-' Another similar pair were commissioned in the same year for the Picture Room (NT 731583) These were made from rosewood with satinwood banding.
 Thomas Chippendale the Younger at Stourhead Sir Richard Colt Hoare employed Thomas Chippendale the Younger (1749-1822) from 1795 to 1820 to supply furniture and furnishings for Stourhead in Wiltshire.
 The accounts submitted for his work are the largest known archive relating to Chippendale’s work.
 Out of the 163 pieces of furniture described in the accounts, 103 are still in the house, mostly in the rooms for which they were made.
 There was a fire in 1902 which destroyed the central part of Stourhead but fortunately most of the pictures and furniture from the ground floor were saved, the majority of the contents of the upper floors were destroyed.
 Chippendale the Younger worked with his father Thomas Chippendale (1718-1779) for many years before the latter died.
 Much of the work he produced in the 1780s and 1790s continued the styles and techniques associated with the Chippendale firm.
 During these years he was completing or continuing commissions that the firm had been involved with including Harewood house, Nostell Priory, and Burton Constable amongst others.
 The furniture supplied for Stourhead shows the continued high quality and attention to detail that was expected from the Chippendale workshops, linked with simplicity of decoration and clarity of line.
 For further discussion and extensive published research see: Goodison, Judith ‘The life and work of Thomas Chippendale Junior’ PWP 2017 Goodison, Judith ‘Thomas Chippendale the Younger at Stourhead’ Furniture History Society 2005 (Vol. 41) pp. 57-116 Gilbert, Christopher ‘The life and work of Thomas Chippendale’ London 1978 Vol.1 pp.235, 267 Beard, Geoffrey & Gilbert, Christopher ‘The Dictionary of English Furniture Makers, 1660-1840’ Furniture History Society 1986 pg.169 James Weedon (January 2018)

 Commissioned from Thomas Chippendale II for the Cabinet Room at Stourhead by Sir Richard Colt Hoare in 1802.
-Given to the National Trust along with Stourhead House, its grounds, and the rest of the contents by Sir Henry Hugh Arthur Hoare, 6th Bt (1865 – 1947) in 1946.

 Makers and roles